MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-storyline-viva.md

 Microsoft Support won't be accepting formal feature requests for the storyline public preview submitted via the Design Change Request (DCR) process during the preview period.

 ### What severity of cases should be accepted during the preview?
-Please open non-critical (severity B or C) cases during the preview period for break/fix issues affecting the storyline public preview.
+Open non-critical (severity B or C) cases during the preview period for break/fix issues affecting the storyline public preview.
 Critical (severity A) cases won't be accepted for preview features.

 ### What steps should I take before reporting a technical problem?
-Before reporting a technical problem to Microsoft Support, please check the following:
+Before reporting a technical problem to Microsoft Support, check the following:

 * Can the issue be reproduced consistently?
 If the issue isn't occurring now, then it may have been resolved by a recent product update.
 * Can the issue be reproduced in multiple browsers?
 Testing with at least two different web browsers is best practice.